Lina Nielsen: "I wouldn’t wish it upon my worst enemy, experiencing paralysis" - AW

 “I never know when the relapses are going to happen.
 I didn’t think it would happen the day before my world champs!
 But I can still running fast.
 I am still running with some of the fastest people in the world.
 I am still one of the fastest people in the world.
 Even over 400m flat.
 I can still run quite fast.
 It doesn’t hinder me on a day to day basis.
 I know a lot of people with multiple sclerosis that it does.
 But for me, it’s very much periods of healthy and then an odd week it affects me.”

-She reveals she will get a TUE [therapeutic use exemptions] for anti-inflammatories but hasn’t taken medication yet.
+She reveals she will get a TUE [therapeutic use exemption] for anti-inflammatories but hasn’t taken medication yet.

 The future is uncertain when it comes to the disease but what is unwavering is the support.
 For both of the Nielsen sisters this is about using their platform to share the message and relate to others.

-A lot of people saying I am a big inspiration and I have rolled them on and given them motivation,” Lina adds.
+A lot of people are saying I am a big inspiration and have given them motivation,” Lina adds.
 “Which is literally all I wanted to do to inspire people and give people that kick.
 I have had so many heartfelt messages and I want to sit down and reply to every single one.

 “I just know it takes a lot to reach out to someone and say you are going through this.
 It has not been overwhelming but I didn’t expect such a really positive response.”